 Can Dog Constipation Be Treated at Home?

 There are a few remedies you can try at home before making an appointment with the veterinarian.
-The first treatment method is giving your dog plenty of water.
+The first treatment method is giving your dog plenty of water and a well-balanced diet.
 Sounds easy enough, but you might be surprised how little your dog is drinking throughout the day.
 This is especially true in the summer when your pet may be more active and prone to overheating.

 Hydration around-the-clock can help him be more regular.
 Make sure there is a cool, fresh supply of water both outside in the shade and indoors for your pet.